PasinduDiss/dev-setup/Readme.md

 - NeoVim
 - Aerospace - tiling window manager

-Todo: Add scripts to authenticate with aws for multi account (maybe via sso)
+Todo: Add scripts to authenticate with aws for multi account